-McCarthy a Familiar Face at MTV
+McCarthy A Familiar Face at MTV

 McCarthy was made executive VP of MTV in 2013, following a three-year run as general manager of MTV2 and mtvU.
 In October 2014, he got the official general manager title at Logo, following a stint as interim chief.

 Atkins, formerly of Discovery Networks, departed the MTV president job after just over a year.
-Key for McCarthy is making MTV relevant for young people—perhaps not in the manner it was decades ago, but at least on par with Vice, BuzzFeed and other hot brands attracting digital natives.
+Key for McCarthy is making MTV relevant for young people—perhaps not in the manner it was decades ago, but at least on pair with Vice, Buzzfeed and other hot brands attracting digital natives.

 The television industry's top news stories, analysis and blogs of the day.